Piotr-Grochowski/homey-blebox/README.md

 At the moment this app supports the following devices:
 - switchBox - this device allows you to wirelessly turn on or off electric devices powered by network voltage of 230V and up to 3kW of power.
 You can control the load via mobile devices and/or personal computers wherever you are.
 - switchBoxD - switchBoxD - “double” SwitchBox - can wirelessly turn on or off main voltage electrical devices.
 It can control two 5A loads (in total 2 kW).
 Suitable for smaller devices, wherever you want to control two independent electrical circuits with a single controller.
+- switchBoxDC - switchBoxDC is a smart switch powered by low voltage (12-24V DC) which allows you to control virtually any electrical device from anyplace in the world.
 - dimmerBox - dimmerBox is the first device in the world which allows you to switch and dim 230V lights in your home or office.
 Control your lights from a smartphone or tablet, no matter where you are.
+- wLightBox - the smallest wireless light controller in the world, wlightbox allows you to control colourful (RGBW) and plain LED lighting.
+It can be managed not only by smartphones and tablets, but also from your computer.
 - airSensor - airSensor is your personal air quality sensor - it keeps you informed about the presence of harmful dust suspended in your home and outside.